bkshepherd/DaisySeedProjects/GuitarPedal1590b/README.md

 Updates include:
 1. Updated PCB to properly ground input / output jacks when no plug is inserted
 2. Fixed a software issue causing noise from the LED.
+3. Included exported Gerber files to make it easy to order PCBs from JCLPCB.
+Detailed instructions can be found on the [Build the Hardware](docs/README.md) page.
+This requires no knowledge of KiCad to get the PCBs made.

 ### Overview